Mrian07/Proyeksi/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

 ## Set the MYSQL_DATABASE_URL to migrate from

-The following command saves the current MySQL `DATABASE_URL` as `MYSQL_DATABASE_URL` in the OpenProject configuration:
+The following command saves the current MySQL `DATABASE_URL` as `MYSQL_DATABASE_URL` in the ProyeksiApp configuration:

 ```bash
 openproject config:set MYSQL_DATABASE_URL="$(openproject config:get DATABASE_URL)"